CP1404/Practicals/prac_10/README.md

    Remember to analyse and design this problem first.
 Think about the base and recursive cases - when will it stop ( base) and how will it reduce the problem (recursive) each time?

-2. Write a recursive function to check whether or not a string is a palindrome.
+2. Write a recursive function to check whether a string is a palindrome.
    A palindrome is a word or phrase that reads the same forwards as backwards.
 The following are examples:

     - Hannah